fredrexsalac/feedloop/app_dev_manuscript.md

 ### Title Page

-**Project Title:** FeedLoop: A Unified Feedback and Announcement Platform for Academic Communities  \
+**Project Title:** FeedLoop: Academic Event and Feedback Management System  \
 **Authors:** [Insert Team Members Here]  \
 **Institution / Course:** PROF ELEC 2 / CS3114  \
 **Submission Date:** [Insert Date]

 ### Abstract

-FeedLoop addresses the persistent communication gap between academic administrators and students by consolidating feedback collection, announcements, and engagement tools within a responsive web platform.
-The project applies a user-centered design process grounded in Agile Scrum, integrating OTP-verified registration, secure session management, and Google OAuth sign-in for verified accounts.
-Data is stored in a structured MySQL repository, enabling real-time retrieval of announcements and analytics.
-The study employed iterative prototyping, usability walkthroughs, and cross-browser compatibility testing to refine both functionality and user experience.
-Results demonstrate substantial improvements in information accessibility, administrative efficiency, and user satisfaction, meeting all defined functional objectives while ensuring compliance with institutional deployment environments such as XAMPP and Wasmer.
-Conclusions affirm FeedLoop’s effectiveness in streamlining academic communication, and recommendations focus on extending notification automation, analytics dashboards, and mobile-first refinements to sustain engagement across larger constituencies.
+FeedLoop responds to the communication gaps surfaced during PROF ELEC 2 and CS3114 activities, where students, subject instructors, laboratory staff, parents, and alumni mentors exchange updates and feedback.
+The web portal keeps those stakeholders on a single channel for announcements, feedback tickets, and event notes.
+Development followed an Agile Scrum routine with weekly consultations, OTP-verified registration, and Google OAuth sign-in restricted to members pre-cleared by the instructors.
+Data resides in a MySQL store that supports real-time dashboards and downloadable reports.
+Iterative prototyping, hallway usability checks, and cross-browser runs helped verify that the login sequence, mobile views, and admin tools behave as expected both on XAMPP test rigs and the Wasmer deployment.
+The current build improves turnaround time for announcements and consolidates feedback into one report queue, setting the stage for targeted automation and analytics in the next revision.

 ### Table of Contents